GnikDroy/0x2048/README.md

 `sudo apt-get install doxygen-gui`

+You might also need to install `graphviz` for visualizing the relations.

+`sudo apt-get install graphviz`

 Then you can create the docs by running `doxygen` inside the root folder.

 All the documentation will be created under the `docs` folder.